What to expect from a psychiatrist?

 - List your medications: If you take any medications, including over-the-counter and herbal supplements, write down their names, dosages, and how often you take them.

-- Be ready to talk about your lifestyle: Your psychiatrist will likely ask you questions about your daily habits, including your diet, exercise routine, and sleep patterns.
+- Be ready to talk about your lifestyle: Your psychiatrist will likely ask about your daily habits, including your diet, exercise routine, and sleep patterns.

 - Be open and honest: Don’t be afraid to share your feelings and thoughts with your psychiatrist.
 It’s important to be as honest as possible to help your psychiatrist create the best treatment plan for you.